Cord Blood Banking

 Some experts believe it can be stored for 21 years or more.

-You have 2 options for storing cord blood: public storage or private storage.
+You have two options for storing cord blood: public storage or private storage.
 These

 storage spaces are referred to as "banks."
 The facility you choose should be accredited